-- (i) Retail stores/ outlets - The Group has leased a number of retail stores/outlets that run between 1 year and 3 years (2021: 1 year and 3 years), with an option to renew the lease after that date. - (ii) Leasehold land and buildings - The leases are for periods ranging from 41 to 99 years (2021: 41 to 99 years) with no renewal or purchase option. - (iii) Plant and machinery - The Group has leased its plant and machinery under hire purchase arrangements.
+- (ii) Leasehold land and buildings(iii) The leases are for periods ranging from 41 to 99 years (2022: 41 to 99 years) with no renewal or purchase option. - (iii) Plant and machinery The Group has leased its plant and machinery under hire purchase arrangements.
 The Group has an option to purchase the asset at the expiry of the lease period at an insignificant amount.